TYPES OF SERVICES:

 Extra care needs to be taken with car door and panels, as they can sustain damage easily if packed incorrectly.
 Car doors should be sent in a re-enforced box, wrapped tightly in film, edges and trim protected with cardboard and any available space remaining in the box stuffed with packing peanuts or air pillows.

-Wheels should be packed individually and not as a group of four.
+Wheels and alloy wheels should be packed individually and not as a group of four.
 Strong boxes and a significant amount of filler will need to be used.

 Hubcaps should be packed to the same specifications as car wheels –one by one in a durable box, with the box stuffed with protective filler.
 Cleaning fluids should not be placed together with hubcaps, as they are classified as a hazardous liquid and may discharge during delivery.